lauramparker/React-Weather-App/README.md

 ## Installation

 To set-up the development environment, clone the repository found at https://github.com/lauramparker/React-Weather-App.
-To following npm packages are required:
+The following npm packages are required:
 ```
 - npm i react
 - npm i react-dom